Tourisme Gaspésie - Official websiteTourisme Gaspésie - Official website

 Travelling with a Dog

 Dogs are allowed in all national parks in Québec, except Parc national de l'Île-Bonaventure-et-du-Rocher-Percé.
 However, dogs are only authorized in certain areas, which vary from one park to another.
-Find out where dogs are authorized in each park during the summer by visiting www.sepaq.com/animals.
+Find out where dogs are authorized in each park during the summer here.

 If you must to leave your dog unattended, be sure not to leave it your car on a hot day.
 Always choose a shady place to park your car or use sun shields to prevent heat exhaustion, which is dangerous for your pet.

 Several accommodation and all campgrounds accept pets: look for this symbol on this website.
-For more information, visit www.partoutavecmonchien.com (in French only).
+Read our blog post Visiting Gaspésie with your dog.

 • Access for persons with impaired mobility - Kéroul